bradleyreaney/nimble-ui-automation-java/README.md

 This is a demo of writing automated tests on the Nimble website using Java and Selenium.

-To run the tests you can user the command `mvn test`

 ## TODO

 #### Home page